Filings For Unemployment Benefits Rise As Coronavirus Hits Job Market

 That latest number, for the week ended last Saturday, was an increase of 70,000 from the prior week.
 But the numbers are expected to jump even more this week as several states reported that their unemployment claims websites had crashed with so many people trying to file at the same time.

-"During the week ending March 14, the increase in initial claims are clearly attributable to impacts from the COVID-19 virus," the department said.
+Oxford Economics said the report is "a small preview of what's to come. ...
+We expect the virus to cause significant job losses as the economy sinks into a deep recession."

-"A number of states specifically cited COVID-19 related layoffs, while many states reported increased layoffs in service related industries broadly and in the accommodation and food services industries specifically, as well as in the transportation and warehousing industry, whether COVID-19 was identified directly or not," it added.
+The Labor Department said that "a number of states specifically cited COVID-19 related layoffs, while many states reported increased layoffs in service related industries broadly and in the accommodation and food services industries specifically, as well as in the transportation and warehousing industry, whether COVID-19 was identified directly or not."

 While many companies now allow their employees to work at home, telecommuting isn't an option for many people.
-Restaurants, which have been ordered closed except for pickup and delivery, have been particularly hard hit.
+Restaurants, which have had to close except for pickup and delivery, have been particularly hard hit.
 And Ford, General Motors and Fiat Chrysler are suspending production until the end of March.

 In Ohio, 78,000 people filed for unemployment during the first three days of this week alone, compared to 6,500 in all of last week.

-In several states, including New York, Oregon and New Jersey so many people applied for unemployment that computers went down.
+In several states — including New York, Oregon and New Jersey — so many people applied for unemployment that websites went down.

 "We saw a record number of unemployment insurance applications, so many in fact that the state system crashed," New Jersey Gov. Phil Murphy said.